Do you currently have COVID-19 or are you a contact?

 - Plan ahead for who can look after children or pets if you have to go to hospital

-- Check for symptoms regularly and as soon as they develop
+- Check for symptoms regularly and get tested as soon as they develop

-- Have in your house and know the and the in advance.
+- Have rapid antigen tests in your house and know the checklist for COVID cases and the checklist for COVID contacts in advance.

-- Keep your home well (windows open) and have gatherings outdoors
+- Keep your home well ventilated (windows open) and have gatherings outdoors

-- Wear aif you are indoors in a public space or outside in a crowded place where you can't physically distance
+- Wear a mask if you are indoors in a public space or outside in a crowded place where you can't physically distance

 Your checklist to prepare for COVID-19